danielbodart/junit-interface/README.txt

 See LICENSE.txt for licensing conditions (BSD-style).

-To use with xsbt 0.7, add the following dependency to your project:
+To use with xsbt 0.7.x, add the following dependency to your project:

-    val bryanjswift = "Bryan J Swift Repository" at "http://repos.bryanjswift.com/maven2/" val junitInterface = "com.novocode" %% "junit-interface" % "0.4"
+    val bryanjswift = "Bryan J Swift Repository" at "http://repos.bryanjswift.com/maven2/" val junitInterface = "com.novocode" %% "junit-interface" % "0.4.0"

+Or you can get it directly from Github:

+    val junitInterface = "com.novocode" %% "junit-interface" % "0.4.0" from "http://github.com/downloads/bryanjswift/junit-interface/junit-interface-0.4.0.jar"

 == Publishing ==